chunnodu/blog/content/pages/Projects.md

 #### [Ajared: Information Services](http://www.ajared.ng)
 Consulting practice providing applied solutions related to Business, Creativity, Data, Education, Innovation, Information Systems and Product Management, particularly for forward thinking entrepreneurs and ventures of African descent.

+#### Study of Self: What your posts on social media say about you?
+Find out more about your real self with semantic analysis of your top twitter posts.